- Choosing your source and destination

-If checked then copy file/folder owner, when file is being copied.
+If checked then copy the file/folder owner, when the file is being copied.

 If unchecked, the Current Owner is assigned to copied files.

-Current Owner for GS Server is defined when you setup GoodSync Connect, in Configure Mac User page.
+The current Owner for GS Server is defined when you set up GoodSync Connect, in Configure Mac User page.

 Copy ACL (un-checked by default)